geNAZt/gPloy/README.md

 `npm install gPloy -g`

 How to use it:
-* Start the gPloy Server: gPloy start (it will bind to port 10010)
+* Start the gPloy Server: gploy start (it will bind to port 10010)
-* Navigate to your project workdir (git repo): gPloy add project-name
+* Navigate to your project workdir (git repo): gploy add project-name
 * Create a Git Webhook with the url printed
 * Done :D